 \subsubsection{Guaranteed Deallocation.}

-Whereas the \arenalang-calculus provides safe memory management through reachability tracking and separation reasoning, the use of non-lexical arenas sacrifices benefits of stack discipline, particularly statically predictable lifetimes.
-To regain user-controlled predictability, we extend the \arenalang-calculus with the \emph{scoped} allocation, whose lifetimes are bounded by their lexical blocks.
+To regain user control of lifetime, we extend the \arenalang-calculus with \emph{scoped} allocation, whose lifetimes are bounded by their lexical blocks.

-The @scoped@ annotation marks @a@ and subsequent coallocations @at@ @a@ for automatic deallocation at the end of the block.
-Specifically, as summarized in \Cref{tbl:allocation-form}, scoped allocations use the exact same type form as fresh allocations, behaving as ordinary references within their scope.
+The @scoped@ annotation marks the reference @a@ and subsequent references coallocated @at@ @a@ for automatic deallocation at the end of the block.
+Specifically, as summarized in \Cref{tbl:allocation-form}, scoped allocation produces references having no type distinction from those created by fresh allocation, behaving no differently within their scope.
 The type system ensures that such references cannot escape their defined scopes, preserving memory safety and predictable reclamation.